wittend/rm3100-runMag/README.md

 * **runMag** does not require any specialized software libraries that work only with boards created by the Raspberry Pi foundation.
 * It does not support RM3100 devices configured to require an SPI interface.

-* The software was written to be used on boards such as the Raspberry Pi 3/4, Odroid, Nvidia Nano and their kin.
-It has been tested, if not thouroughly, on many similar single board designs. runMag was written with the expectation that the host provides the defacto standard 40 pin IO bus of Raspberry Pi 3's and their clones.
+* This software was written to be used on boards such as the Raspberry Pi 3/4, Odroid, Nvidia Nano and their kin.
+It has been tested, if not thouroughly, on many similar single board designs. **runMag** was written with the expectation that the host provides the defacto standard 40 pin IO bus of Raspberry Pi 3's and their clones.
 * While the code may build on desktop systems, its use makes no sense unless the I2C bus is accessable.

 * **runMag** uses Linux OS file handles to open, read, write, and close the device through the appropriate I2C bus.